-Renowned conductor Sir Alfred De Carter (Harrison) has been Happily Married to his wife, Daphne, for a number of years.
+Renowned conductor Sir Alfred De Carter (Harrison) has been Happily Married to his wife Daphne (Darnell) for a number of years.
 But when he arrives home from a trip, he receives distressing news.
-His brother-in-law misunderstood when Alfred asked him to keep an eye on Daphne, and hired a private detective to watch her.
-Then it turned out the detective actually did find evidence that Daphne might be having an affair, due to seeing her enter and leave the room of Anthony Windborn, Alfred's secretary.
+It seems his brother-in-law (Rudy Vallee) misunderstood when Alfred asked him to "keep an eye on" Daphne, and hired a private detective to follow her.
+Then it turned out the detective actually did find evidence that Daphne might be having an affair, due to seeing her enter and leave the room of Anthony Windborn (Kurt Krueger), Alfred's secretary.

 And then he tries implementing these fantasies for real.

 This film could have been many things with its premise, but it's actually a dark comedy about how Alfred deals with his feelings.
 This is suspected to be reason it didn't do well at first, but grew in reputation with audiences used to such subject matter.

 Another possible reason the film did not do well was the suicide of Carole Landis, a film actress and lover of Rex Harrison.
 Landis took a fatal overdose of sleeping pills after Harrison refused to leave his wife for her.
 Unfaithfully Yours—a comedy in which Harrison plays a man who imagines murdering his wife—came out only four months after Landis's suicide and the ensuing scandal.

 Contains Examples Of: